-The post-apocalyptic sci-fi television show Dark Angel follows the adventures of Max Guevara (Jessica Alba), a genetically-engineered soldier who escaped from and is trying to stay hidden from the people that created her for the Manticore program.
+The post-apocalyptic sci-fi television show Dark Angel is about the life and adventures of Max Guevara (Jessica Alba), a genetically-engineered soldier of the high-tech Manticore program, who escaped from and is trying to stay hidden from the people that created her.

 One of things things Max does is aid and rescue fellow Manticore escapees like herself.
 In the season 2 episode, "Gill Girl", she discovers a Manticore "mermaid" (Anita Brown) who is being kept inside the tank of a strip bar.
 The mermaid, whose name we don't get, was snagged in a fishermen's net and sold to the bar as an attraction.
 She may have legs like regular people, but she also has webbed hands, can only speak in shrill dolphin-like tones, and has gills just along the side/under her ribs that mean that she can only breathe underwater.
 Max makes it her mission to rescue the mermaid, and along the way teams up with the mermaid's mate, a merman (Jesse Hutch), who has risked travelling on land to rescue her.